U.S. trade-human rights link tests Obama-Russia ties

 Moscow has also warned it would respond with "asymmetrical" measures, seeming to hint the bill could have a spillover effect into broader areas in which the United States wants Russian cooperation most, such as nuclear arms control and Iran.

 But analysts said that was unlikely.
-They said the law would probably not derail Russian assistance on Afghanistan, or affect diplomacy aimed to curb Iran's nuclear programme or deepen disputes over U.S. missile defence and the conflict in Syria.
+They said the law would probably not derail Russian assistance on Afghanistan, or affect diplomacy aimed to curb Iran's nuclear program or deepen disputes over U.S. missile defense and the conflict in Syria.

 "It will have a mostly symbolic effect," said Yevgeny Volk, a Russian political analyst.